lloeki/ex-mode/README.md

 ex-mode for Atom's vim-mode

-**I now only rarely use Atom and am looking for a new maintainer for this project.
-Please chime in [here](https://github.com/lloeki/ex-mode/issues/116).**

 ## Use

 Install both [vim-mode](https://github.com/atom/vim-mode) and ex-mode.
 Type `:` in command mode.
 Enter `w` or `write`.